NoxMoon/predict-future-sales/README.md

 ### Exploratory Data Analysis

-* The overall sale show clear trend: decreasing with time, as well as seasonality: with peaks in November each year.
+* The overall sale shows a clear trend: decreasing with time, as well as seasonality: with peaks in November of each year.
-* There is no missing values in this dataset.
-However, training set only includes item-shop pairs with non-zero sale, while test set includes all possible item-shop pairs.
+* There is no missing value in this dataset.
+However, training set only includes item-shop pairs with non-zero sales, while test set includes all possible item-shop pairs.
 Thus we generate all possible item-shop pairs in the training set and assign the item count to be zero.
-* The distribution of monthly sale is largely skewed, with many items sold 0-1 times, and a few with very large sale.
+* The distribution of monthly sale is largely right skewed, with many items sold one of two times, and a few with very large amount of sale.
 The competition asks prediction of sales clipped to (0,20) range, this may alleviate potential problem of unbalanced targets.

 ### Feature Engineering

-* Start the notebook by [Denis Larionov: feature engineering, xgboost](https://www.kaggle.com/dlarionov/feature-engineering-xgboost), optimize the code of lag features and trend features.
+* The feature engineering part is built on the notebook by [Denis Larionov: feature engineering, xgboost](https://www.kaggle.com/dlarionov/feature-engineering-xgboost), with optimization on the code of lag features and trend features.
-* Added group statistics of recent months (e.g. average of sale for each shop during past the 12 months).
+* We also added various group statistics of recent months (e.g. average of sale for each shop during past the 12 months).

 ### Modeling

 * The validation strategy is to use month 12-32 as training set, month 33 as validation, and predict for month 34.
-We do not use month<12 * because we have used features involving statistics of the past 12 months.
+We do not use month<12 because we have used features involving statistics of up to 12 past months.
 * Three single models are fitted: LGBMRegressor, XGBRegressor, multilayer neural network.
 Model ensembling is performed with weighted average and linear regression.
-The second level models are fitted using the prediction of validation set as features.
+The second level models are fitted with the predictions of validation set as features.

 ### public scores:
 * singel model: